Zeronix-Git/Competitive_Wargroove_modding/README.md

 ### Installing the mod

-Download the folder and drag it onto your wargroove-mod-packer.exe to install the mod.
+Download the zip from Github and extract the contents.
+Drag the mod folder onto your wargroove-mod-packer.exe to install the mod.